BloomTechBackend/bd-api-design-subscribe-and-save-solution/README.md

 - If a customer doesn’t have any subscriptions, return a user not found exception.

 1. Choose a path for your new operation.
+    - `subscriptions/users/{userId}`
-1. What HTTP verb will you use?
+2. What HTTP verb will you use?
+    - GET
-1. Write the description of what the operation will do
+3. Write the description of what the operation will do
-1. Are any values required to fulfill this operation?
+4. Are any values required to fulfill this operation?
+    - userId
-1. What value/s should the service return in its response?
+5. What value/s should the service return in its response?
+    - a list of subscription shapes.
+We could do just a list of asins and then if a client wanted more information they could go lookup those subscriptions.
+But most likely a client is always going to want at least the subscription frequency and quantity.
+We could return a summary object that just has those three fields, but we will treat that as an extension for another time.
-1. List which exceptions should be returned from this operation and when.
+6. List which exceptions should be returned from this operation and when.
+    - UserNotFoundException if the user doesn't exist

 ### PART D - Creating the RapiDoc page